Space Launch System: Interim Cryogenic Propulsion Stage

+The SLS Block 1 has a conical frustum-shaped interstage called the Launch Vehicle Stage Adapter between the core stage and the ICPS.
+It consists of sixteen aluminum-lithium panels made of 2195 aluminum alloy.
+Teledyne Brown Engineering is its builder.
+The first one cost $60 million, and the next two cost $85 million together.

+Exploration Upper Stage

-The Exploration Upper Stage (EUS) is planned to fly on Artemis 4.
+The Exploration Upper Stage (EUS) is planned to first fly on Artemis IV.
 The EUS will complete the SLS ascent phase and then re-ignite to send its payload to destinations beyond LEO.
 It is expected to be used by Block 1B and Block 2.
 The EUS shares the core stage diameter of 8.4 meters, and will be powered by four RL10C-3 engines.
 It will eventually be upgraded to use four improved RL10C-X engines.
 As of March 2022, Boeing is developing a new composite-based fuel tank for the EUS that would increase Block 1B's overall payload mass capacity to TLI by 40 percent.
-The improved upper stage was originally named the Dual Use Upper Stage (DUUS, pronounced "duce") but was later renamed the Exploration Upper Stage (EUS).
+The improved upper stage was originally named the Dual Use Upper Stage (DUUS, pronounced "duce"), but was later renamed the Exploration Upper Stage (EUS).